 FIRST TIME/EXPIRED CPAT SECTION

 **Register for this section thru your student account at www.my.maricopa.edu, by phone registration at (602) 787-7000, or in person at Admissions & Records in the KSC Building on campus.
 You do not need approval for this section.

 **YOU MUST CONTACT THE EMT/FSC OFFICE AT (602) 787-6782 PRIOR TO REGISTERING FOR THIS SECTION TO GET APPROVAL FOR REGISTRATION!** Previous Official CPAT or FSC130 passing documentation within one year of above CPAT date must be provided & verified to receive approval to register under this section.
 Last day to call and register is Friday, May 6th, no later than 11:00am.

 Semester: Spring 2016

 Class Number: 39833

 NOTE: If you've never taken a CPAT before, we highly recommend taking our 8-week CPAT class (FSC130) to become familiar with the test, course layout, course events, and physical fitness needed to be successful.
 Please see the class schedule for CPAT class offerings (FSC130).

-CPAT testing begins at 8:00am (due to hotter weather conditions we start earlier during summer sessions).
+CPAT testing begins at 7:00am (during summer sessions we start earlier due to hotter weather conditions).
 Please arrive 15-20 minutes early to complete necessary paperwork.

 **NO APPOINTMENTS WILL BE TAKEN.
 IT IS MANDATORY FOR ALL TESTING TO ARRIVE AT THE LISTED START TIME**